Facilities and Property Management MSc

 PROJECT IMPLEMENTATION PROCESS

 This module, based on problem-solving scenarios, enables you to develop a strategic approach to the implementation of complex real estate development projects.
-It provides you with an analytical review of the roles, responsibilities and methods for decision making of a multidisciplinary team, form client's identification of need, through project feasibility, design and construction, to operation and maintenance of a built facility.
-You will examine the differing objectives of generic procurement types, the identification and critical analysis of planning and development issues, and the environment and occupational health conditions, contractual matters and dispute.
+It provides you with an analytical review of the roles, responsibilities and methods for decision making of a multidisciplinary team, from client’s identification of need, through project feasibility, design and construction, to operation and maintenance of a built facility.
+You will examine the differing objectives of generic procurement types, the identification and critical analysis of planning and development issues, and the impact of legal and regulatory frameworks to environmental and occupational health conditions, contractual matters and dispute avoidance.

 PROPERTY FINANCE; LEADING AND RISK STRATEGIES

 In this module you will address the strategic role of leading in the property sector.
 The sector has become dependent on leaders for the vast majority of cash inflows, and in the module you will look at the history of the involvement of leaders, the risk assessment and procedures involved in leading on property.
 The study of traditional banking will be supplemented with investment banking techniques.

 The module will investigate the management of uncertainty and risk a in a construction project environment, examining qualitative, but mainly quantitative, techniques.